andrews1022/demo-nextjs-15-and-express/README.md

 A simple full-stack application using Next.js and Express.js.
 Using mock data from JSONPlaceholder converted to a format suitable for PostgreSQL.

+Copilot commit message prompt: "Could you please help me write a point-form list for a commit message of the changes made in these files?"

 ## Features

 - Front-end